dschmidt/ember-cli-deploy-sentry/README.md

 ### publicUrl

-The public url to the root of your website.
+The public url to the root of where your assets are stored.
+For instance, if your assets are stored on Cloudfront, it would be `https://xxxx.cloudfront.net`.

 *Required*